-When relaunching or redeveloping a website without the use of an SEO expert, you are likely to have many broken backlinks on other websites.
-A good quality backlink profile is important when it comes to keeping your site ranking, so you need to make sure to address this.
+When relaunching or redeveloping a website without the use of an SEO expert, there is a high chance there will be broken links across your site.
+A good quality link profile and strategy is important when it comes to keeping your site ranking, so you need to make sure to address this.

 Search Console provides a list of known 404 errors and also highlights the broken links pointing to these pages.
 From here you can redirect to the most appropriate pages.

 If you have not yet set up Google Search Console, benefit from our Google Search Console tutorial.